Angus MacKay (piper)

 Angus MacKay (10 September 1813 – 21 March 1859) was a Scottish bagpipe player and the first Piper to the Sovereign.
 He wrote collections of pibroch and ceol beag written in staff notation, which became the basis for standardised settings of music which had previously been shared by singing of canntaireachd.

 Life

 Early life

 He was born on 10 September 1813, to Margaret and John MacKay.
+According to the Oxford Dictionary of National Biography he was most likely born on the Isle of Raasay, although this is not known for certain.
 His three brothers played the pipes, and his father, John MacKay of Raasay, was a leading composer and player.
 John MacKay had been taught by the MacCrimmons of Skye, and as well as his own sons taught other players including John Bàn Mackenzie, Angus Macpherson, and Donald Cameron.

 After considering emigrating to America, the family moved to Drummond Castle near Crieff in 1823, as Angus' father John became piper to Peter Drummond-Burrell, 22nd Baron Willoughby de Eresby.

 Piper

 He became piper first to Sarah, wife of Peter Drummond-Burrell, and then successively to Davidson of Tulloch and Campbell of Islay.
+In 1835 he won the gold medal in the Edinburgh piping competition; an event organized by the Highland Societies of London and Scotland.
 From 1843 until 1854 he was the first piper to Queen Victoria, and the first Piper to the Sovereign, a position which still exists.